ivan-zapreev/SR2JLIB/README.md

     public static void set_inst(final FitnessComputerExpression inst) {...}
 ```

-method of the `FitnessManager` class;
+method of the `FitnessManager` class.

 ##Expression trees

 Each individual's vector function dimension is represented in a form of a Java numeric expression.
-The latter is initially stored in a form of a tree where non-terminal nodes correspond to operations and function and terminal nodes correspond to numerical or boolean constants, or free variables.
+The latter is initially stored in a form of a tree where non-terminal nodes correspond to functions (numeric or boolean expressions) and terminal nodes correspond to numerical or boolean constants, or free variables.
 The classes used to form expression trees are stored in the `nl.tudelft.dcsc.sr2jlib.grammar.expr` package.
 Each tree node is an instance of the `Expression` class.
 Non-terminal nodes are instances of the `FunctExpr` class and terminal ones of the `TermExpr` class.
 The latter has three child classes:

 1. `BConstExpr` - a boolean constant expression
 2. `NConstExpr` - a numerical constant expression
-3. `VarExpr` - a free variable expression
+3. `VarExpr` - a double free variable expression

 All of these have interface functions in order to traverse through the expression tree and get information of each of its nodes.
 For more detail consider reading the Java Doc.